 “Such a magical way to bring the community together.”

-The calendar was featured as a case study by the Eden Project, and has inspired similar projects in Manchester, Walthamstow, Weston-Super-Mare, Norwich and Somerset.
+The calendar has been featured as a case study for the Eden Project, and has inspired projects around the country, including in Manchester, Walthamstow, Weston-Super-Mare, Harringey, Exmouth, Norwich and Somerset.

 See our Facebook page for a big archive of videos and pictures